kurtxavier11/ELK_Stack_Project_I/README.md

 Load balancing ensures that the application will be highly reliable, in addition to restricting traffic to the network.
 - What aspect of security do load balancers protect?

     Load balancers distribute network traffic evenly and protect the availability of data.
+They can be placed between multiple servers to distrubute the traffic effectively to ensure that each server does not become overwhelmed and overworked.
+By doing this it effectively minimizes server response time and maximizes bandwidth.

 - What is the advantage of a jump box?

     The advantage of a jump box is that it is automated, more secure, and redundant.
+It establishes a "security zone" for all devices in a different zone of security.
+A jump box can be configured to establish internal firewalls in order to customize and harden security required by different devices.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.
 - What does Filebeat watch for?